cvelens/eks-infra-terraform/README.md

-# CSYE 7125 - Advanced Cloud Computing: Infrastructure as Code for AWS EKS
+# CSYE 7125 - Advanced Cloud Computing: Infrastructure as Code for AWS EKS!

 This repository contains Terraform code to set up an Amazon EKS (Elastic Kubernetes Service) cluster and its associated infrastructure on AWS.